2018 Jacksonville Dolphins football team

 The 2018 Jacksonville Dolphins football team represented Jacksonville University in the 2018 NCAA Division I FCS football season.
 They were led by third-year head coach Ian Shields and played their home games at D. B. Milne Field.
 They were members of the Pioneer Football League (PFL). they finished the season 2–8, 1–7 in PFL play to finish in last place.

-Previous season

-The Dolphins finished the 2017 season 7–4, 5–3 in PFL play to finish in a three-way tie for third place.

 Preseason

 Preseason All-PFL team

 The PFL released their preseason all-PFL team on July 30, 2018, with the Dolphins having two players selected.